jlpteaching/gem5-assignment-template/README.md

 1. Fork this repository to an assignment-specific repository (e.g., "assignment-1-template") under your classroom organization.
 This fork can be public or private.
 2. Move the following files to the root of the repository.
    1. The `assignment.md` file to `README.md` in the root of the repository.
+When moving this file, update the due date at the top of the file.
    2. The `questions.md` file.
    3. The `components` directory.
 3. Delete the assignments directory.

 ## Using codespaces

-I'll fill this in soon.
+- Note: There isn't a good way to enable prebuilt devcontainers, so the first time students open the codespace it will take a few minutes to clone gem5, etc.